 Engineers and conductors on trains can get cancer from the bad air at work.
 As a train crew worker, you may have been exposed to diesel fumes in the air that can damage your lungs without you even knowing it.
-If you are suffering from lung disease after having worked in rail transportation, you may be entitled to compensation.
+If you are suffering from lung disease after having worked in rail transportation in Virginia, you may be entitled to compensation.

 Cooper Hurley Injury Lawyers represents railroad employees and others who have suffered illnesses and injuries due to unsafe conditions in rail yards and on railroads.
 If your illness is connected to your work on a locomotive cab, our firm can help you with your legal options for recovery.

 Asbestos, a fibrous material commonly used as insulation and for other purposes, was found to produce severe scarring of lung tissue.
 It also has been strongly linked to other lung diseases, including cancer and mesothelioma.
 Although there has been a considerable effort to remove asbestos from residences and buildings since the 1970s, it continues to pose a threat to rail workers, because it was commonly used in brake shoes and to line other parts of a train car.
 Workers who helped remove asbestos from trains in the 1980s may have only recently developed symptoms due to their exposure more than 30 years ago.
 Many railroad workers know that the Federal Employers Liability Act (FELA) protects them if they have been injured in a railroad accident.
 If you’re a rail worker suffering from lung cancer or disease, it is important to know that it also offers a potential legal remedy if your illness can be linked to your job.